taskboy3000/Xqursion/README.md

-# Xqursion
+# Xcursion
-A project full of unicorns
+A tool to create QR codes that backend with branching and looping logic By Joe Johnston <jjohn@taskboy.com>